-While the online advertising market already showed very pleasing developments in 2010, we believe that it will benefit from further strong growth in 2011 and further increase its share of the overall market.
-The trend towards technologization in the field of online marketing is set to intensify further.
-The aim here is to reduce the so-called gross/net gap in online advertising spending.
+The trend towards technologization is continuing apace in the online marketing field.
+The aim here is to reduce the so-called gross/ net gap in online advertising spending.
 Ultimately, this means that greater attention will be paid to quality and to actually reaching the relevant target groups without any significant dispersion losses.
-By working with our patented iSense targeting technology, we already offer a unique instrument for precisely controlling online campaigns in the desired environments.
-The process of technologization will also accelerate in the field of affiliate marketing, as no medium harbors efficiency potential comparable to that offered by the internet, whose so-called reverse channel capability opens up completely new possibilities for precise control.
-This is the approach taken when retargeting and optimizing sales at the e-shops operated by merchants within our Webgains affiliate program.
+Relevant advertising environments are becoming an increasingly significant factor in branding campaigns.
+By working with our patented iSenseTM targeting technology, we already offer a unique instrument for precisely controlling online campaigns in the desired environments.
+Technological innovations are also intensifying further in the field of affiliate marketing, as no medium harbors efficiency potential comparable to that offered by the internet, whose so-called reverse channel capability opens up completely new possibilities for precise control.
+This is the approach taken when retargeting and optimizing sales at the e-shops operated by merchants on our Webgains affiliate marketing platform.